LZBE: an LZ-style compressor supporting $O(\log n)$-time random access: Data Structure for Efficient Random Access

 Given a query value $q \in [a_0, a_m)$, we locate the interval in $\calI$ containing $q$ by traversing the IBST from the root.
 At each node $v_i$, if $q \in [a_i, a_{i+1})$, we return it; otherwise, we move to the left child if $q < a_i$, or to the right child if $q \geq a_{i+1}$.
 Since each child subtree has at most half the total length of its parent, reaching a node $v_j$ from $v_i$ takes $O\left(\log \frac{L_i}{L_j}\right)$ steps, where $L_k$ is the total length of intervals in the subtree rooted at $v_k$.

 Suppose that two boundaries $a_i$ and $a_j$ satisfying $a_i \leq q < a_j$ are known before querying $q$.
 In this case, it is not necessary to start the search from the root of the IBST.
 Instead, we can efficiently locate the interval containing $q$ by exploring only the subtrees rooted at a few specific nodes.
-We formalize this observation in the following lemma. \begin{restatable}{lemma}{IBSTIntervalSearch} Let $a_i < a_j$ be any pair of interval boundaries.
+We formalize this observation in the following lemma. \begin{lemma} Let $a_i < a_j$ be any pair of interval boundaries.
 By precomputing a constant number of nodes, referred to as \emph{hints}, associated with the interval $[a_i, a_j)$, we can locate the interval $[a_x, a_{x+1}) \in \calI$ that contains a query value $q \in [a_i, a_j)$ in $O\left( \log \frac{a_j - a_i}{a_{x+1} - a_x} \right)$ time.
-Furthermore, we can precompute hints for $h$ intervals in $O(m + h)$ time. \end{restatable} Given interval boundaries $a_1, \dots, a_m$, we can construct the IBST in $O(m)$ time~\cite{DBLP:journals/siamcomp/BilleLRSSW15}.
+Furthermore, we can precompute hints for $h$ intervals in $O(m + h)$ time. \end{lemma} \begin{proof} Let $\lca{v_x, v_y}$ denote the lowest common ancestor of nodes $v_x$ and $v_y$.
+We precompute the three hint nodes $v_c = \lca{v_i, v_{j-1}}$, $v_l = \lca{v_i, v_{c-1}}$, and $v_r = \lca{v_{c+1}, v_{j-1}}$.
+These three nodes are sufficient to perform the search without starting from the root of the IBST.